Supply List for a DIY Pull Out Pantry Unit

 Then I simply measured and marked where we wanted each shelf.
-The small strips mentioned above were glued & screwed below each marking at either side of the inner frame, so that the shelves could simply rest on them.
+The small strips mentioned above were glued and screwed below each marking at either side of the inner frame, so that the shelves could simply rest on them.

 The middle shelf was screwed in and secured further with nails.
 The others (at this point) are just resting on the supports and are removable.

 Initially, we were going to have six shelves, but settled on five – given that let us store these taller things.
 So, with the sixth shelf I had already cut, I made a rip cut (lengthwise cut) with the circular saw and used it as an extra support brace for the middle and bottom shelves.